 The url is the relative URL for the piece of content.
 The url

-is based on the content’s location within the directory structure OR
+is based on the content item’s location within the directory structure OR

-is defined in front matter and overrides all the above
+is defined in front matter, in which case it overrides all the above

 Override Destination Paths via Front Matter

-Hugo believes that you organize your content with a purpose.
-The same structure that works to organize your source content is used to organize the rendered site.
-As displayed above, the organization of the source content will be mirrored in the destination.
+Hugo assumes that your content is organized with a purpose.
+The same structure that you use to organize your source content is used to organize the rendered site.
+As displayed above, the organization of the source content will be mirrored at the destination.

-There are times where you may need more control over your content.
-In these cases, there are fields that can be specified in the front matter to determine the destination of a specific piece of content.
+There are times when you may need more fine-grained control over the content organization.
+In such cases, the front matter field can be used to determine the destination of a specific piece of content.

-The following items are defined in this order for a specific reason: items explained further down in the list will override earlier items, and not all of these items can be defined in front matter:
+The following items are defined in a specific order for a reason: items explained lower down in the list override higher items.
+Note that not all items can be defined in front matter.

-This isn’t in the front matter, but is the actual name of the file minus the extension.
-This will be the name of the file in the destination (e.g., content/posts/my-post.md becomes yoursite.com/posts/my-post/).
+filename is not a front matter field.
+It is the actual file name, minus the extension.
+This will be the name of the file in the destination (e.g., content/posts/my-post.md becomes example.com/posts/my-post/).

-When defined in the front matter, the slug can take the place of the filename for the destination.
+When defined in the front matter, the slug can take the place of the filename in the destination.

 This will render to the following destination according to Hugo’s default behavior:

-section is determined by a content’s location on disk and cannot be specified in the front matter.
+section is determined by a content item’s location on disk and cannot be specified in the front matter.
 See sections for more information.

 title: My Post

 A complete URL can be provided.
 This will override all the above as it pertains to the end destination.
-This must be the path from the baseURL (starting with a /). url will be used exactly as it provided in the front matter and will ignore the --uglyURLs setting in your site configuration:
+This must be the path from the baseURL (starting with a /). url will be used exactly as it is defined in the front matter, and will ignore the --uglyURLs setting in your site configuration:

 title: Old URL